 Step 2 – Machine Learning

-This step employs the cross-validation datasets created in Step 1 – Data Engineering to make an ML model.
+This step employs the cross-validation datasets created in the previous step to make machine learning models.

 Since a numerical value of Risk_Score (the target variable) is to be predicted, this is a Regression problem, and hence the ‘Regression’ tab is chosen.